benjreinhart/xport/README.md

 <hr />

-Do the same as the above but export a [commonjs compatible module](http://wiki.commonjs.org/wiki/CommonJS) (i.e. for use with [browserify](https://github.com/substack/node-browserify) or [commonjs-everywhere](https://github.com/michaelficarra/commonjs-everywhere)):
+Do the same as the above but export a [CommonJS compatible module](http://wiki.commonjs.org/wiki/CommonJS) (i.e. for use with [browserify](https://github.com/substack/node-browserify) or [commonjs-everywhere](https://github.com/michaelficarra/commonjs-everywhere)):

 ```
 xport app/views --commonjs -e mustache -o public/javascripts/templates.js